Lucius of Cyrene

-The account in Acts 13 states that the group of prophets and teachers prayed and fasted, and were inspired to commission Barnabas and Saul to undertake missionary journeys further afield.
+The account in Acts 13 states that the group of prophets and teachers prayed and fasted, and were inspired to commission Barnabas and Paul to undertake missionary journeys further afield.

 Lucius is indicated as a founder of the Antiochene church by inference from an earlier passage:

-He is considered to have been the first bishop of Cyrene.
+He is considered to have been one of the first bishops of Laodicea, or the first bishop of Cyrene.